Reigning Jeopardy! Champ Amy Schneider Reveals Details About Recent Robbery - E! Online

 She added to fans, "Thanks for your patience!"

-Amy, who currently resides in Oakland, Calif., did not share any additional details about the incident, including where it took place.
-E!
-News has reached out to Jeopardy! and the Oakland Police Department for comment.
+Amy, who currently resides in Oakland, Calif., did not share any additional details about the incident, though a public information officer for the Oakland Police Department confirmed to E!
+News they are investigating an armed robbery that took place on Jan.
+2.

+According to police, the incident occurred around 3 p.m. local time when two individuals—one with a firearm—approached the victim and demanded property.
+The victim complied, the police spokesperson said, and the individuals ran off with the victim's personal belongings.

 The robbery came days after Amy's 21st consecutive win on Jeopardy! was televised, making her winningest woman in the quiz show's history.
 She also recently became Jeopardy!'s highest-earning female player, as well as the first transgender contestant to qualify for its revered Tournament of Champions.